 Since the seeds don’t have any roots, they will die if they dry out, but they will also drown if there’s too much water.

-When it comes to watering your marijuana plants, some factors will determine how much and how often you should be watering.
+When it comes to watering your cannabis plants, some factors will determine how much and how often you should be watering.

 A good rule of thumb is to wait until the soil is drying (but not yet completely dry) and then water it enough to last it until the next scheduled watering.